 The Philippines is no friend to Internet freedom, which is why you need a VPN if you live in or plan to travel to that country.
 This comprehensive guide will teach you about Philippine surveillance and censorship of the Internet, plus how to fight back with VPN encryption and IP spoofing.

 In the Philippines today there are major concerns about freedom of speech, due to the 2016 election of Rodrigo Duterte as President.
-He has openly said the opposing journals should be assassinated, and has encouraged other extrajudicial killings.
+He has openly said that opposing journalists should be assassinated, and has encouraged other extrajudicial killings.
 The comes on the heels of a 2012 cybercrime law which was suspended and then reintroduced, which made it a criminal offence to commit libel online.
-With warnings from police that anyone who spread libellous information or even just joking political memes online could face charges, many people are reluctant to speak their mind on social media or on blogs.
+With warnings from police that anyone who spread libelous information or even just joking political memes online could face charges, many people are reluctant to speak their mind on social media or on blogs.

 There have also been incidents where materials that were unflattering to the government have been removed from the internet, such as a YouTube video which showed the killing of police officers in Mamasapano.
 The National Bureau of Investigation resolved to go after not only the person who posted the video, but also anyone who liked it on social media – a move that has since been ruled unconstitutional.

 All of this has lead to an environment in which people do not feel free to voice their opinions online or to search for certain materials that may be unflattering to the government.
 For this reason, citizens in the Philippines may choose to use a VPN to keep themselves safe and to browse and post on the internet anonymously.
 Below we’ll discuss how a VPN can keep you anonymous online, then share our recommendations for the best VPN for the Philippines.